 Are you looking for a gorgeous, DIY anniversary gift?
-This We Still Do sign is not only incredibly easy but will make a lovely handmade gift for yourself or friends!
+This We Still Do sign is not only incredibly easy but will make a lovely handmade gift for yourself or your friends!

 I tend not to be a very romantic or sappy type of person.
 It’s just not my style.
 Obviously, there are a few movies, songs, phrases, etc. that have resonated with me, but they are few and far in between.

 For instance, there’s a song by the band Paramore called “The Only Exception”, and I’ll tell you what, it always chokes me up!
 It’s kind of my theme song for my husband and daughter, and I’m quite certain that even when I’m old and moldy it’ll still have the same effect on me.

 With all that being said, it’s the same thought process for why I like this phrase on my We Still Do sign as well.
 It’s not the first promise, but the forever after that keeps a smile on my face and I’m sure yours as well too!